katissa2004/Docker_instruction/README.md

 <img src="11th.png" width="" height=""/>

-To stop the container, type "sudo docker stop <container_NAME> (you can get name running "sudo docker ps").
+To stop the container, type "sudo docker stop <container_NAME> (you can get <container_NAME> running "sudo docker ps").
 Then the status of containers can be seen with "sudo docker ps -a":

 <img src="12th.png" width="" height=""/>